Lagos high-rise collapses, burying workers | DW | 01.11.2021

 Local residents and workers began the search for neighbors and colleagues, official rescue teams arrived hours later

-A 21-story high-rise building has collapsed in the Nigerian city Lagos, burying an unknown number of workers.
-At least three people have been confirmed dead.
+A 21-story high-rise building has collapsed in the Nigerian city of Lagos, burying an unknown number of workers.
+At least four people have been confirmed dead.

 Emergency services crews and locals in the upscale residential and business district of Ikoyi are currently at the scene trying to free workers trapped under the rubble of the luxury apartment building, which has been under construction for the past two years.